luciancooper/eslint-configs/packages/eslint-config-typescript/README.md

 This config enables some of the type-aware rules provided by `@typescript-eslint/eslint-plugin`, so you must provide a tsconfig file to the `parserOptions.project` field within the `languageOptions` in your `eslint.config.js` file.
 See [this page](https://typescript-eslint.io/getting-started/typed-linting) in the typescript-eslint docs for more info.

+Additionally, you must provide your tsconfig file to the `import/resolver` typescript setting for [`eslint-plugin-import`](https://github.com/import-js/eslint-plugin-import?tab=readme-ov-file#typescript) to work properly.

 The best way to do this is to create a `tsconfig.eslint.json` file that will just be used for linting.
 It can extend your base `tsconfig.json`.

 `tsconfig.eslint.json`